saitamasahil/skyscraper/docs/CONFIGINI.md

 `<SCRAPER>` can be any of the supported scraping modules (check list with `--help` under the `-s` option), in which case the settings will only be applied while scraping with that particular scraping module.

 Each section can have overlapping parameters.
 In case where a certain option exists in several sections they are prioritized as scraping module first, then frontend, then platform and lastly main.
-Any commandline option which relates to an configuration setting in `config.ini` has highest precedence, regardless of the other four levels respective sections.
+Any commandline (CLI) option which relates to an configuration setting in `config.ini` has highest precedence, regardless of the other four levels respective sections.

 You can find an example config file at `/home/<USER>/.skyscraper/config.ini.example`.
 This file contains all available options.
 Just copy the file to `config.ini` and uncomment and edit the ones you wish to use by removing the `#` or `;` in front of the variables.
 Remember to also uncomment the section the option relates to such as `[main]` or `[amiga]`.